goitacademy/javascript-homework/v2/07/README.en.md

 ## Start files

 - In the [src folder](./src), you will find start files with basic markup and ready-made styles.
 Copy them to your project.
 To do this, download this entire repository as an archive or use the [DownGit service](https://downgit.github.io/) to download a separate folder from the repository.
-- In the `gallery-items.js` file, there is an array called `galleryItems`, which contains objects with information about images: small (preview), original (large) and description.
+- In the `gallery-items.js` file, there is an array called `galleryItems`, which contains objects with information about Images: small (preview), original (large) and description.
 It has already been added to each of the project's JS files.

 ## Task 1 - image gallery